lhahner/plitra-transpiler/README.md

 ## Installation
 ### Requirements
 At least Java 8 and JavaCC is required.
 Please make sure to always compile the project in Java 8.
 If you don't the program will not work.
+The Transpiler runs fine in Windows 11, MacOS 13.6.1 and Linux Ubuntu 22.

 ## How to transpile PL/I Code to Java?
 ### CLI
 First check the pl1transpiler/input folder.
 There should be your PL/I code.
 I do not recommend to transpile code from outside of the project structure.